Hima245/CODETECH-task1/README.md

 *Connect the anode of the LED to a digital pin on the Arduino (e.g., pin 13).
 *Connect the cathode of the LED to one end of the resistor.
 *Connect the other end of the resistor to the GND pin on the Arduino.

 Wiring Diagram:
+Arduino Pin 13 ------> Anode of LED
+Cathode of LED ------> Resistor ------> GND

+Procedure
+*Install Arduino IDE: Download and install the Arduino IDE from the official website.
+*Connect Arduino to Computer: Use a USB cable to connect your Arduino board to your computer.
+*Open IDE and Write Code: Open the Arduino IDE and paste in the provided code.
+*Verify Code: Click on the "Verify" button in the IDE to check for errors in your code.
+*Upload Code: If there are no errors, click "Upload" to transfer the code to your Arduino board.
+*Observe LED Behavior: Once uploaded successfully, observe that the LED blinks on and off every second.